dreamscaperia/Subtitle_Name_Aligner/README.md

 This sucks and the tool will get you out of the trouble.

-The tool is designed in a non-intrusive way that it only make changes to your files if it's for 100% sure.
+The tool is designed in a non-intrusive way that it makes changes to your files only if it's for 100% sure.

 ## Prerequisites
 1. The media files are named of .mkv suffix.
 Other suffixes can be supported if you know how to modify the script yourself.